Landscape Trees are among the most permanent additions you will make to your garden.

 They will typically be the center of attention for much of the garden.

 The Supporting Cast - Ornamental Trees

-These trees have beautifully ornamental characteristics that demand notice at some times of the year, usually due to color, texture or bark, berries and fruit.
+These trees have beautifully ornamental characteristics that demand notice at some times of the year, usually due to color, texture, bark, berries and fruit or flowers.
 These beautiful additions help reinforce mood when used repetitively, as groupings, or as primary players in a garden bed.

 The Backdrop - Background Trees

 These trees are the workhorses of the garden.

 They provide structure, boundaries, screening, and backdrop for their more flashy companions, as well

 as a canopy or grounding point for other plant inhabitants.

 In the smallest of gardens, these background trees are likely either on neighbors properties or are part of the natural surroundings within which we place our gardens.